Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Technical overview

-To design the most interesting of our reductions, from $\ldt 3 \alpha 0$ to $\ldt 1 \alpha 0$, we need the following notion.
-We call a set $S\subseteq [n]$ \emph{progression-free} if it contains no non-trivial arithmetic progression, that is, three distinct elements $a,b,c$ such that $a+b-2c=0$.
+Thus, we completely resolve both Question~\ref{q:avg} and Question~\ref{q:ldt}.
+In order to design the most interesting of our reductions, from $\ldt 3 \alpha 0$ to $\ldt 1 \alpha 0$, we make use of progression-free sets.
+We call a set $S\subseteq \{1,2,\ldots,n\}$ \emph{progression-free} if it contains no non-trivial arithmetic progression, that is, three distinct elements $a,b,c$ such that $a+b-2c=0$.
 Erdős and Turan~\cite{ErdosT36} introduced the question of exhibiting a dense subset with such a property, and presented a construction with $\Omega(n^{\log_{3}2})$ elements.
-This was improved by Salem and Spencer~\cite{SalemS42} to $n^{1-\Oh(1/\log\log n)}$, and then again by Behrend~\cite{Behrend46} to $\Omega(n / 2^{2\sqrt2\cdot\sqrt{\log n}}\cdot\log^{1/4}n)$.
+This was improved by Salem and Spencer~\cite{SalemS42} to $n^{1-\Oh(1/\log\log n)}$, and then by Behrend~\cite{Behrend46} to $\Omega(n / (2^{2\sqrt2\cdot\sqrt{\log n}}\cdot\log^{1/4}n))$.
 More recently, Elkin~\cite{Elkin10} showed how to construct a set consisting of $\Omega(n \log^{1/4}n / 2^{2\sqrt2\cdot\sqrt{\log n}})$ elements.
 One could naturally ask for a dense subset that avoids a certain linear equation $\alpha_{1}x_{1}+\alpha_{2}x_{2}=(\alpha_{1}+\alpha_{2})x_{3}$, where $\alpha_{1},\alpha_{2}$ are positive integers.
 Indeed, it turns out that Behrend's argument works with minor modifications also for such equations~\cite[Theorem 2.3]{Ruzsa93}.
-We use Behrend's set to partition an arbitrary set into a small number of progression-free sets.
-The main idea is that we can deterministically choose a shift so that the intersection of Behrend's set and a given set is a large progression-free set, which is always possible due to the density of Behrend's set.
+We use an extension of this argument to partition an arbitrary set into a small number of progression-free sets.
+Average-free sets have been already successfully applied in various areas of theoretical computer science~\cite{ChandraFL83b,CoppersmithW90,HastadW03,WilliamsW13,DellM14,AlonFKS00,AbboudB17,FominGLS14,JansenKMS13}.
+In particular, Behrend-like constructions led to conditional lower bounds providing e.g. a reduction from $k$-Clique to $k^2$-SUM \cite{AbboudLW14}, from $k$-SAT to Subset Sum~\cite{AbboudBHS19} and for scheduling problems \cite{DBLP:journals/corr/abs-2003-07113}.